Ivella-Interviews/Prompts-Interview-API/README.md

 # Like Answer

-This endpoint is used to like an answer to a question\
+This endpoint is used to like an answer to a prompt\
 `POST /likeAnswer`

 **Success Code**: \